Miami Senior High School

 Then her great-grandma replied to her in a soft voice, “It is okay, child.”

 Maggie and her great-grandma had the longest conversation in their lives, especially Maggie.
 Her great-grandma didn’t look so ugly to Maggie anymore.
-Maggie started seeing things differently from that moment on.
+(Read the book to get the full story).

 Alberto Monnar